MicrosoftDocs/data-api-builder-docs/data-api-builder/views-and-stored-procedures.md

 }
 ```

-Any REST requests for the entity fails with **HTTP 405 Method Not Allowed** when an HTTP method not listed in the configuration is used. for example, executing a PUT request fails with error code 405.
+Any REST requests for the entity fail with **HTTP 405 Method Not Allowed** when an HTTP method not listed in the configuration is used. for example, executing a PUT request fails with error code 405.
 If the `methods` section is excluded from the entity's REST configuration, the default method **POST** is inferred.
 To disable the REST endpoint for this entity, configure `"rest": false` and any REST requests on the stored procedure entity will fail with **HTTP 404 Not Found**.

 If the stored procedure accepts parameters, the parameters can be passed in the URL query string when calling the REST endpoint with the GET HTTP verb.
 For example: